Forecasting foreign exchange rates with regression networks tuned by Bayesian optimization: Abstract

 \section{Abstract}

 The article is concerned with the problem of multi-step financial time series forecasting of Foreign Exchange (FX) rates.
-To address this problem, we introduce a parameter-free regression network termed RegPred Net.
+To address this problem, we introduce a regression network termed RegPred Net.
 The exchange rate to forecast is treated as a stochastic process.
 It is assumed to follow a generalization of Brownian motion and the mean-reverting process referred to as generalized \textit{Ornstein-Uhlenbeck} (OU) process, with time-dependent coefficients.
 Using past observed values of the input time series, these coefficients can be regressed online by the cells of the first half of the network (Reg).
 The regressed coefficients depend only on - but are very sensitive to - a small number of hyperparameters required to be set by a global optimization procedure for which, Bayesian optimization is an adequate heuristic.
 Thanks to its multi-layered architecture, the second half of the regression network (Pred) can project time-dependent values for the OU process coefficients and generate realistic trajectories of the time series.
 Predictions can be easily derived in the form of expected values estimated by averaging values obtained by Monte Carlo simulation.
 The forecasting accuracy on a $100$ days horizon is evaluated for several of the most important FX rates such as EUR/USD, EUR/CNY and EUR/GBP.
-Our experimental results show that the RegPred Net significantly outperforms ARMA, ARIMA, LSTMs and Autoencoder-LSTM models in this task.
+Our experimental results show that the RegPred Net significantly outperforms ARMA, ARIMA, LSTMs, and Autoencoder-LSTM models in terms of metrics measuring the absolute error (RMSE) and correlation between predicted and actual values (\emph{Pearson's} R, R-squared, MDA).
+Compared to black-box deep learning models such as LSTM, RegPred Net has better interpretability, simpler structure, and fewer parameters.
+In addition, it can predict dynamic parameters that reflect trends in exchange rates over time, which provides decision-makers with important information when dealing with sequential decision-making tasks.